Directors and Managers

 She is a frequent presenter at conferences, and author of numerous articles as well as author and editor of the book Cultivating Careers: Professional Development for Campus IT.
 She served on the Board of Directors of the IMS Global Learning Consortium, the Seminars on Academic Computing, the Northeast Regional Computing Consortium and CAUSE; and served as a member of many professional association committees over a twenty-five-year period.

 Michael ArenthDirector, Classroom & Media Services

-Michael Arenth is Director of Classroom and Media Services in the Center for Instructional Development & Distance Education (CIDDE) at the University of Pittsburgh.
+Michael Arenth is Director of Classroom and Media Services in the University Center for Teaching and Learning at the University of Pittsburgh.
 Michael contributes to the Center’s efforts to investigate, acquire, develop and deliver effective technologies and services to support teaching and learning at Pitt.
 He directs a staff of technical, creative and administrative professionals who provide an array of services including lecture capture, webcasting, classroom engineering, video conferencing, classroom media and event support.

 In addition to standard instructional support technologies, he and his team are currently experimenting with innovative solutions that may enhance teaching at Pitt in the future, including collaborative learning space design, 3D printing, wearable and mobile device integration, motion controllers, cloud based applications, and UAVs (Unmanned Aerial Vehicles).

 He serves on the Provost’s Classroom Management Team charged with the design and support of learning spaces across campus.

 Michael is an advocate for students to ensure easy and equal access to new learning technologies.
 He strongly supports accessibility standards for media to give every student an opportunity to learn and excel.